magdalenaeriksson/stochastic-pricing/README.md

 - Heston: variance dynamics estimated from realized volatility
 - Merton: jump intensity and jump size via moment matching

-Maximum likelihood estimation (MLE) is a natural extension and will be added in a future update.
-Full mathematical derivation of the formulas used for calibration can be found in a separate document (see docs/stochastic_models_estimation.pdf).
+Maximum likelihood estimation (MLE) represents a natural extension of the calibration framework and will be considered in future work.
+Analytical derivations of the calibration formulas are provided in the separate document [`docs/stochastic_models_estimation.pdf`](docs/stochastic_models_estimation.pdf).

 ## Risk analysis
 After calibration, each model is evaluated via Monte Carlo simulation: